ESeufert/theseus_growth/README.md

 Now a DAU projection based on cohorts can be generated -- in the Theseus library, this is called a **`forward DAU projection`**.
 First, we'll create a list of cohorts, meaning a list containing the numbers of new users that joined the product on a daily basis, with each number representing a sequential day.

 Then, the `project_cohorted_DAU` function can be used to create a Pandas DataFrame containing the number of DAU present in the product, given the new users that joined via the cohorts, on the basis of the `facebook` retention profile.
-In this example, the function will take 4 inputs (although it can take many more; see the Documentation for more information):
+In this example, the function will take 4 inputs:

 + `profile`: the retention profile to use;
 + `periods`: the number of periods to project forward